Eolambia: Subsequent research

-Topology B: Antorbital fenestra coded as closed externally in Choyrodon

 Paleobiology

 Eggshells possibly belonging to Eolambia have been discovered at various localities alongside isolated teeth.
 They have reticular (net-like) surface patterns, and have a thickness of 2 mm.

 Growth

 Being known from a variety of juvenile and adult specimens, the changes Eolambia underwent as it grew are well-documented.
 The number of teeth in the maxilla increased with age, from 23 in a juvenile to 33 in an adult.
 A similar increase occurred in the dentary teeth, from 18–22 in juveniles to 25–30 in adults.
 While juveniles lack secondary ridges on the crowns of their dentary teeth, faint secondary ridges are present in adults.
 The size of the "boot" of the ischium also increased with age, as documented by Kirkland.
 Changes may also have occurred in the straightness of the shaft of the ischium, as documented by specimens discovered by the FMNH.

 Results from a histological analysis performed on a rib from specimen FMNH PR 3847 were reported by McDonald and colleagues in 2017.
 Extensive bone remodeling has occurred in the internal matrix of the rib.
 The medullary cavity, which houses the marrow, is marked by the presence of many cavities, or lacunae.
 On the outer surface of the bone, osteons have almost completely replaced the interior of the bone; the layered growth of the bone is more visible on the interior of the bone, where five lines of arrested growth (LAGs) are visible.
 A sixth LAG is possibly present within the medullary region, but is relatively limited in extent, which makes this identification questionable.

 Since LAGs can be obliterated by bone remodeling, this represents an underestimate of the true number of LAGs that had actually developed; McDonald and colleagues estimated three or four missing LAGs by examining the spacing between the visible LAGs.
 This indicates that the animal was eight to nine years old when it died.
 The spacing between the LAGs decreases significantly towards the outer surface, indicating that growth was slowing, but the lack of the external fundamental system (a series of tightly-spaced LAGs) indicates that growth had not yet ceased.
 This is consistent with the unfused sutures between the centra and neural spines in the cervical and dorsal vertebrae, and the unfused sutures between the sacral centra and their corresponding ribs.
 Overall, the growth rate of Eolambia appears to have been comparable to that of Hypacrosaurus and Maiasaura, which reached maturity after seven or eight years.